-In case of a change of control of the Company (as defined in the Terms and Conditions), a Noteholder will have the right to demand repayment of a Note Loan in accordance with Clause 9 of the Terms and Conditions.
+In case of a Change of Control Event (as defined in the Terms and Conditions), a Noteholder will have the right to demand repayment of a Note Loan in accordance with Clause 9 of the Terms and Conditions.
 If an early redemption option for the Company is specified in the Final Terms for a Medium Term Loan, the Company may in accordance with and subject to such terms repay the Medium Term Loan prior to its Maturity Date.